Symphony No. 37 (Haydn): Music

 The key organization limited to C major and C minor in the four movements indicates perhaps a reliance on the Baroque suites as a guide for tonal organization of the movements, the influence of the first three symphonies by C.P.E.
 Bach, or an early simplicity of tonal language.
 (Haydn was in his mid-20s at the composition of this symphony.)

-First Movement
+I. Presto

 Similarities have been drawn between the 2/4 opening movement and the 2/4 finale to Georg von Reutter's Servizio di tavola in C major from 1757.
 The two knew each other because Reutter was the director of music in St. Stephen's Cathedral where Haydn sang as a child.

-Second Movement
+II.
+Menuet e Trio

 The work is one of the few symphonies of the Classical era to place the Minuet second (others include Haydn's 32nd and 44th, and his brother Michael's 15th and 16th).
 The IMSLP reverses the order of the Menuet e Trio and the Andante, thus bringing the movement order to the standard that was eventually established as common practice.

-Third Movement
+III.
+Andante

 The slow movement is very similar to the slow movement in one of Haydn's earliest piano sonatas, Hob.
 XVI:Es2.